sashs/Ropper/README.md

 Planned features for future versions
 ------------------------------------
   File formats:
     - Raw

-  Edit Headerfields
+  Edit header fields
   Print more informations

   For any other ideas please contact me